Skip to main content

 Puppies Behind Bars, based in New York City, has a unique yet vital mission: providing prison inmates with a sense of purpose and people in need with trained companions.
 The program allows prison inmates to train and raise puppies to become service dogs for individuals with various needs spanning physical and emotional trauma.

-For the past quarter century, the program has promoted rehabilitation and service within the prison population, fostering a sense of responsibility and achievement in inmates.
+The program promotes rehabilitation and service within the prison population, fostering a sense of responsibility and achievement in inmates.
 The puppies they train go on to become trained service, therapy, or explosive-detection dogs.

 #8.
 American Kennel Club Canine Health Foundation Inc. — Raleigh, North Carolina